jimitgandhi/KJSCE-Hackathon-Zeus/README.md

 # Stud-Buddy
-An android app developed during the 24-hr KJSCE hackathon.
-The app targets college students and provides a host of features aimed at making their life easier.
+An android app that targets college students and provides a host of features aimed at making their life easier.
 ## Stack
 * Android (Java)
 * Firebase